VirtusLab/git-machete/docs/blog-1/blog-1.md

 ![gitk](gitk-0.png)

 In most cases it's rather unusual to have more than 2 branches stacked on top of each other, but for the sake of completeness let's now make this chain longer.
-You developed a couple of new refactors and bug fixes - say, on branches `change-table` and `drop-location-type`.
+You developed a couple of new refactors and bug fixes &mdash; say, on branches `change-table` and `drop-location-type`.
 As each of them was dependent on changes already waiting in the review queue, you began stacking another branches on top of each other.
 You ended up having 4 branches in the chain, each dependent on the previous one: `adjust-reads-prec`, `block-cancel-order`, `change-table` and `drop-location-type`.